gek169/Simple_ISA/README.md

 Register: a very fast form of memory which is not part of main memory

-Page: 256 bytes starting at an address which, and'd with 255, is zero. there are 65536 pages in the address space.
+Page: 256 bytes starting at an address whose low byte is zero.

-Region: 64 kilobytes starting at an address which, and'd with 65535, is zero. there are 256 of them in the address space.
+Region: 64 kilobytes starting at an address whose 2 low bytes is zero.

 Zero 'Home' Region: the topmost region, where the stack pointer is stuck and where normal non-far loads and stores happen.